Royal New Zealand Navy: Naval Communications Facility Irirangi

 HMNZS Irirangi was a Naval Communication Station at Waiouru from 1943 to 1993.

 Uniforms and insignia

 Uniforms of the RNZN are very similar to those of the British Royal Navy and other Commonwealth of Nations navies.
 However, RNZN personnel wear the nationality marker "NEW ZEALAND" on a curved shoulder flash on the service uniform and embroidered on shoulder slip-ons.
-Also, the RNZN uses the rank of Ensign as its lowest commissioned rank.
+Also, the RNZN uses the rank of Ensign as its lowest commissioned rank and five-pointed stars for Flag Officers.